Does it Matter Where You Get Your MBA?

 Factors Omitted by ROI Analysis of MBA Programs

-But does that conclusion mean that one’s choice of a business school doesn’t matter?
+But does that conclusion mean that one’s choice of business school doesn’t matter?
 No, it does not.
-That’s because other issues exist with strictly applying these ROI valuation techniques to MBA programs because this type of quantitative analysis fails to account for all the important factors.
+That’s because other issues exist with strictly applying these ROI valuation techniques to MBA programs.
+After all, this type of quantitative analysis fails to account for all the important factors.

 Mid-Career Salary Gains

-First, depending on a graduate’s field of concentration, starting and early-career salaries like those used by the Quartz and SoFi studies can be far lower than peak career salaries, and accordingly skew an ROI analysis against the better business schools.
-In fact, data provided by PayScale to Poets & Quants disclosed that some MBA program concentrations lead to careers that start slowly with rather modest earnings but can more than double their salaries by mid-career.
+First, depending on a graduate’s field of concentration, starting and early-career salaries can be far lower than peak career salaries, and accordingly skew an ROI analysis against the better business schools.
+In fact, data provided by PayScale to Poets & Quants disclosed that some MBA program concentrations lead to careers that start slowly with rather modest earnings but can almost double their salaries by mid-career.

 Moreover, even assuming higher mid-career salaries, the QS editors suggest that more than ten years is needed to fully account for peak earnings potential among alumni from the most selective schools.
 See our BSchools guide, “MBA Salary Guide – Starting Salaries for the Highest Paying MBA Concentrations,” for a more in-depth analysis of these trends.